 Will Dual Enrollment courses transfer to other colleges and universities?

-Academic transfer courses will transfer to most college and universities in Alabama.
-The Statewide Transfer Articulation System (STARS) provides information on courses that transfer from BSCC to Alabama’s public four year institutions.
+Academic transfer courses will transfer to most colleges and universities in Alabama.
+Alabama Transfers provides information on courses that transfer from BSCC to Alabama’s public four-year institutions.
 Students who plan to attend a college or university out of state should contact the institution for specific transfer information.
 Career technical courses are not designed for transfer.
 However, these courses allow students to get a jump-start in a technical career program at BSCC.
 These courses can lead to an Associate in Applied Science degree or certificate and help with early employment opportunities in today’s highly skilled workforce.

 As college-level instruction, dual enrollment courses are rigorous courses that represent one of the accelerated mechanisms by which high school students can advance their course of study and postsecondary goals.
 Dual enrollment faculty must have college-level teaching credentials and eligible students must prove college readiness evidenced by their GPA and maturity.

 The dual enrollment program is an opportunity to take challenging courses and accelerated educational opportunities.
 Students who successfully complete dual enrollment courses will receive credit toward their college degree.
 Students should understand, however, that dual enrollment courses are college courses and the amount of work necessary to succeeding in dual enrollment courses may be much greater than in high school courses.
 In addition, dual enrollment courses become a part of a student’s permanent college transcript and are calculated into the student’s permanent College GPA.
 It is important to do well in these courses to realize all the benefits of dual enrollment.

 Unless otherwise designated, the high school counselor will serve as the high school point of contact.